CREATE EXTERNAL TABLE my_mapping_table STORED AS KUDU TBLPROPERTIES ( 'kudu.table_name' = 'my_kudu_table' );

 primary key columns before other columns, in primary key order.

-Impala can not create Kudu tables with
+Impala can not create Kudu tables with nested-typed columns.

-Impala can not update values in primary key columns.
+Impala cannot update values in primary key columns.

 LIKE predicates are not pushed to Kudu, and